audhage/SqlServerCustomDsc/tests/Integration/README.md

-# Integration tests for SqlServerDsc
+# Integration tests for SqlServerCustomDsc

 For it to be easier to write integration tests for a resource that depends on other resources, this will list the run order of the integration tests that keep